Scots law: Government of Scotland

 The Scottish Government, led by the First Minister, is responsible for formulating policy and implementing laws passed by the Scottish Parliament.
 The Scottish Parliament nominates one of its Members to be appointed as First Minister by the King.
 The First Minister is assisted by various Cabinet Secretaries with individual portfolios and remits, who are appointed by the First Minister with the approval of Parliament.
 Ministers are similarly appointed to assist Cabinet Secretaries in their work.
 The Scottish Law Officers, (the Lord Advocate and Solicitor General) can be appointed from outside the Parliament's membership, but are subject to its approval.
 The First Minister, the Cabinet Secretaries, Ministers and the Scottish Law Officers are the Members of the Scottish Government.
 They are collectively known as the "Scottish Ministers".

-The Scottish Government has executive responsibility for the Scottish legal system, with functions exercised by the Cabinet Secretary for Justice and Veterans.
+The Scottish Government has executive responsibility for the Scottish legal system, with functions exercised by the Cabinet Secretary for Justice and Home Affairs.
 The Justice Secretary has political responsibility for policing, law enforcement, the courts of Scotland, the Scottish Prison Service, fire services, civil emergencies and civil justice.